Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets

 \subsection{Sampling Methods}

-The sampling strategy employed in CosyVoice2 is Repetition Aware Sampling (RAS), a combination of \textit{top-p} and \textit{top-k}.
+We adopt the Repetition Aware Sampling (RAS) strategy from CosyVoice 2 under its default hyperparameters (see Appendix~\ref{appendix:implementation_details} for details).
 For a more fine-grained comparison, we introduce random multinomial sampling (RMS).
-Additionally, to verify the difference discussed in Section~\ref{sec:reward_function}, we also introduce baseline sampling with the same low temperature as the reward function for comparison.
+Additionally, to verify the difference discussed in Section~\ref{sec:reward_function}, we also include a baseline that applies the same low temperature as used in the reward function.